Joe Gamble: Cork City

 Born in Cork, Gamble made his debut for Cork in the Super Cup against Bohemians in July 2000.
 Soon after he signed for Reading on a free transfer, before he returned to Cork City in 2004.
 He quickly established himself in the City first team and was a mainstay in the team that won the League of Ireland Premier Division in November 2005.

 He later went on to win the FAI Cup and the Setanta Sports Cup while at the club.

 Hartlepool United

-With Cork struggling financially Gamble was allowed to look for a new club and joined Hartlepool United for a trial in December 2009.
+With Cork struggling financially Gamble was allowed to look for a new club and joined EFL League One side Hartlepool United for a trial in December 2009.

 Hartlepool's Director of Sport Chris Turner was impressed with Gamble and signed him permanently on 5 January 2010.
-He joins former Cork teammate Denis Behan at Victoria Park.
+He joined alongside former Cork teammate Denis Behan at Victoria Park.

-In May 2011 he was not offered a new contract by the club, along with nine other players from the 2010/11 squad.
+In May 2011 he was not offered a new contract by the club, along with nine other players from the 2010–11 squad.
+Gamble made 61 appearances for Pools in all competitions for the club, scoring three times.